 Integral Approach: Somatics, Science & Systems

-In the context of human growth and potential, an integral approach considers the interrelated parts as essential to the health of the whole.
+In the context of human growth and potential, an integral approach considers the interrelated parts as essential to the health and integrity of the whole.
 Integral means whole, complete or comprehensive.
 A somatic approach to individual work and a systems approach to group dynamics encourage more power, insight, synergy and wisdom to emerge.
 Whether working with an individual, a small group or a multi-layered team, the whole is more than the sum of the parts.
 At every level of leadership, there are opportunities to integrate for greater scope and mastery - both individually and collectively.

 Somatics